 Regional stability and security is dependent on durable peace in the D.R.C., due to the country's size, resources and its location bordering nine nations.
 The D.R.C. faces challenges that include inadequate infrastructure and human resources, the government’s inability to project its authority throughout the country, rampant corruption, a limited capacity to raise and manage revenues, and the destabilizing presence of armed groups, particularly in eastern D.R.C.

 U.S. relations with the D.R.C. are strong.
 U.S. foreign policy in the D.R.C. is focused on helping the country become a nation that is stable and democratic, at peace with its neighbors, extends state authority across its territory, and provides for the basic needs of its citizens.
-U.S. policy is also focused on the regional implementation of the Peace, Security and Cooperation Framework Agreement, signed in February by the D.R.C. and ten other countries in the region.
-The U.S. Special Envoy for the Great Lakes and the D.R.C. leads U.S. engagement in the Framework peace process, which is aimed at resolving the root cause of conflict and instability in the region.
+The U.S. is also working with the GDRC to ensure national elections consistent with the constitution.
+The U.S. Special Envoy for the Great Lakes and the D.R.C. leads U.S. engagement aimed at resolving the root cause of conflict and instability in the region.
 The United States is the largest donor to the United Nations stabilization mission in the D.R.C.

 U.S. Assistance to the Democratic Republic of the Congo